asilvainnovations/ndp/README.md

-  # DDRiVE-M
+  # DDRiVE-M National Disaster Preparedness Version

-  This is a code bundle for DDRiVE-M. The original project is available at https://www.figma.com/design/Fy0MgMarwQ3DJjRjzYV566/DDRiVE-M.
+  This is a code bundle for DDRiVE-M NDP version.
+The original project is available at https://www.figma.com/design/Fy0MgMarwQ3DJjRjzYV566/DDRiVE-M.

   ## Running the code